-The Ferris family has owned the Garage at Feock since it was built in 1954.
-Brian & Flo Ferris (Tim’s parents) took over from his aunt in 1970.
+Three generations of the Ferris family have owned the Garage at Feock since it was built in 1954 by Cyril Ferris.
+Brian & Flo Ferris took over in 1970 and then Tim & Mary in 1992

 All our technicians are fully qualified with ongoing training every year to keep up to date with the latest vehicle technology, you can check out their qualifications at Staff & Expertise.

 The Schooner,(Rhoda Mary) used as a logo, was built by William (foreman) Ferris (Great Great Grandfather to Tim Ferris) in 1868 at Trolver Yard about a mile from Feock Garage, She was renowned for her speed and beauty, the picture above, is of her early days before she was converted to three masts.
 There was a project to fully restore this lovely schooner, but as only part of the keel was left in the mud on the Medway river it was found to be too expensive.

 In 1980 Tim Ferris was the mechanic in a two man team that took two Mini’s around the world to raise funds for Save the Children’s Fund Stop Polio Campaign.
 The trip took 13 months crossing the Sahara Desert and Africa the Amazon Jungle and South America and overland back from India.
 The Mini’s covered over 60000 miles and were rebuild in South Africa and Singapore by Tim.